Smart Home Device Repair Cost UK 2026: Ring, Nest, Echo & More

 celltech vs the manufacturer push-to-replace

 It is worth being direct about the alternative, because the manufacturer route is what most owners try first.
 Ring, Google and Amazon all run a support flow that offers troubleshooting steps and, when those fail, a replacement device — they do not offer a component repair.
 There is nothing wrong with that for a unit still inside its warranty, where a free or subsidised replacement is the right call.
 For an out-of-warranty device, though, the comparison is sharp.
-The manufacturer path means buying a whole new unit and re-pairing it into your ecosystem — your Ring Protect plan and video history, your Google Home structure and routines, your Alexa pairings and voice profile — while celltech replaces the single failed component for a fraction of the cost and leaves your existing setup exactly where it was.
-We publish the price first, diagnose free, and underwrite the standard work with a 27-month guarantee — more than double the 12 months most independents offer.
-Charging ports and connectors carry the 9-month tier, matched to the repair type rather than a blanket figure.
+The manufacturer path means buying a whole new unit and re-pairing it into your ecosystem — your Ring Protect plan and video history, your Google Home structure and routines, your Alexa pairings and voice profile — while celltech swaps the one failed component for a fraction of the cost and leaves the rest of your setup untouched.
+Our way round is the reverse of theirs: the price is published before you send anything, the diagnostic is free, and the standard work is backed for 27 months — a guarantee that runs well past the single year most independents stop at.
+Charging ports and connectors sit on the 9-month tier, pitched to the repair rather than slapped across everything.

 Frequently asked questions